-- The user just needs to rest his or her thumb on the device’s fingerprint scanner.
+- The user just needs to rest his or her thumb or finger on the device’s scanner.

 - Once the user’s thumbprint is confirmed, the individual can access his or her phone and make online payments.

 There’s no denying that biometric authentication is more glamorous than traditional passwords, and thus more appealing.
-After all, because everyone has a unique set of biological features, it only makes sense for us to use these password alternatives as a way to enhance both online and offline security.
+After all, everyone has a totally unique set of biological features; it only makes sense for us to use these password alternatives as a way to enhance both on- and offline security.

-- Fingerprints and eyeballs are harder to fake than payment or identity cards.
+- Fingerprints and iris scans are harder to fake than payment or identity cards.

 - The key to accessing your account or making payments is always with you and can’t be forgotten.

-Despite their high-tech allure though, there are a number of disadvantages to take into consideration with biometrics such as:
+Despite its high-tech allure, there are a number of disadvantages to take into consideration with biometric systems.
+Consider these drawbacks:

 - Accessing a device that can scan your fingerprints or face can be costly.